Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Will the ICCB be granting an extension to program reviews due September 1, 2020?

-Yes, the ICCB will be extending the due date for program review submission until September 30, 2020.
-This extension will allow faculty and staff who regularly conduct their program review activities in the spring to revisit and finalize their program review submissions in the Fall 2020 semester once back on campus.
+Yes.
+The ICCB will be extending the due date for program review submission until September 30, 2020.
+This extension will allow faculty and staff who regularly conduct their program review activities in the Spring to revisit and finalize their program review submissions in the Fall 2020 semester once back on campus.

 Student Financial Aid